JetBrains/amper/docs/src/user-guide/builtin-tech/android.md

 </manifest>
 ```

-You can run your application using the `run` command.
+You can run your application using the `./amper run` command.

 ??? tip "Run in IntelliJ IDEA"